JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 ### Part 2.

-Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 So we decided to change the design of the system from using an average threshold, to using a teachable machine.
 This was becuse of numerous issues that we discovered in Part 1 that we found to casuse the system to not be a viable option.

 These issues were